 My son and I had agreed to not say our good byes until the end of his visit a few weeks later, and that is what we did.
 We hugged and I cried as he and his girlfriend left Italy together.

-My flight, arrival and transitions were all smooth, easy and seemingly like many of the other trips I had taken.
+My flight (click for the way I find the best flight deals), arrival and transitions were all smooth, easy and seemingly like many of the other trips I had taken.
 I needed to keep reminding myself that this was THE big move, that I would not be returning back to Canada in the immediate future.

 I arrived in Lamezia Terme looking like an overstuffed turtle, tipping over with large suitcases, my paraglider pack, a puppy and a large smile.
 I was so thankful to have the welcome of dear friends at the airport.
 The friendly chatter allowed me to breathe and just absorb that I had arrived.